SJV-S/OpenCelerator/README.md

 #### Linux

-Make the AppImage executable by right clicking and checking the "Allow file to run as program" in the Permissions tab.
+Make the AppImage executable by right clicking, going into Properties, and check the "Allow file to run as program" in the Permissions tab (exact wording may vary).
 Or, run "chmod +x iChart-linux-x86_64.AppImage" in the terminal.

 If the AppImage does not run, ensure that FUSE is installed.
 - Ubuntu/Debian: sudo apt install fuse